 1. With an active Billing Project

-If you have a Billing Project to which you can charge any costs you incur, you will see a pop-up with a drop-down menu allowing you to select the Billing Project that should be charged:
+If you have a Terra Billing Project to which you can charge any costs you incur, you will see a pop-up with a drop-down menu allowing you to select the Billing Project to charge:

-If you have already used your free credits but have not yet set up your own Billing Project, the pop-up will direct you to the Billing section, where you can set up your account (as described here):
+If you have have not yet set up your own Billing Project, the pop-up will direct you to the Billing section, where you can set up a GCP Billing account and fund it with $300 in GCP "getting started" credits:

-So long as you can provide a project to bill, you can run a gsutil cp command on an object in a requester pays bucket, and you can run this command in a notebook, in a workflow, or on the command line:
+So long as you can provide a project to bill, you can run a gsutil cp command on an object in a requester pays bucket from a notebook, in a workflow, or on the command line:

 gsutil -u <project_to_bill> cp <gs://path/to/file> <destination>